hermanocabral/Scaffeine/README.md

 Scaffeine
 =========

-Scaffeine is a starter project template built using ScaffR.
+Scaffeine is a collection of reusable components using C#.

 Philosophy
 -----
-Scaffeine was designed as a very simple, yet powerful, baseline package that allows us to standardize all of our boilerplate code that we typically write for all our projects.
-Scaffeine is a competitor to Wordpress, but gives you lower level control of the internal framework giving you, the developer, more power to create the really custom business logic that your clients are asking for.
+We believe that source code is too complicated to reuse.
+Our purpose is to make software easy to reuse, customize, and share.

 Technology
 -----